-Every local government in Western Australia is required under Section 45 of the Heritage of Western Australia Act 1990 to prepare a list of places of local heritage significance.
+Every local government in Western Australia is required under Part 8 of the Heritage Act 2018’ to prepare a list of places of local heritage significance.
 The Heritage Council ‘Guidelines for Local Heritage Surveys’ recommend period reviews of the Local Heritage Survey every 5-8 years for local governments with ongoing urban development such as the City of Melville.
 As our last such document dates to 2014, it’s time for us to prepare an updated version.

 As we’ve mentioned, inventories are complied to “tell the stories” of their districts.
 They don’t have any power to control development.